 Gray market vehicle

-This is a vehicle not manufactured for sale in the U.S. It often means they don’t meet U.S. regulations.
+This is a vehicle not manufactured for sale in the U.S. and is a term often used if a vehicle fails to meet U.S. regulations.
 As such, gray market vehicles are not eligible for vehicle service contracts.

 This is the minimum amount of coverage you can get for a car.
 The coverage can vary a bit, but it typically covers the most expensive parts to repair – engine, transmission, drive shafts, differentials.